DevMa7e1/SuperSimpleCloud/README.md

 **⚠️Please also keep in mind that this not very secure and should not be used for storing sensitive information.⚠️**

 ## How to set up Super Simple Cloud
-If you are on a Debian based linux distro:
-1. Download the install.sh script with `wget https://raw.githubusercontent.com/DevMa7e1/SuperSimpleCloud/refs/heads/main/install.sh`
+1. Download the latest zip for your platform from Releases
-2. Run the command `chmod +x install.sh` to make the file executable
-3. Run the file `./install.sh` **and you're done!** <sup>very simple indeed</sup>

-#### To run Super Simple Cloud after closing it, you can just type the command `./start.sh` from inside the SuperSimpleCloud-main folder.
+2. Unzip the zip file in the drive that you want to use for cloud storage
+3. Go into the resulting directory and run start-sscloud

-If you are using a non Debian based distro or Windows, [**check out the how2install guide**](https://github.com/DevMa7e1/SuperSimpleCloud/blob/main/how2install.md).
+If you want to run Super Simple Cloud directly from its python code, [**check out the how2install guide**](https://github.com/DevMa7e1/SuperSimpleCloud/blob/main/how2install.md).
+## How to package Super Simple Cloud
+On Linux, to package Super Simple Cloud just run `pyinstaller main.py --paths="/home/(user)/.local/lib/python(ver)/site-packages/" -F` (replace (user) with your user's name and (ver) with your current version of python)

+Make sure that you have all of the necessary libraries for Super Simple Cloud installed, otherwise the resulting executable won't work.
+They are pycryptodome, reedsolo, flask.

 ## Things you might want to know about Super Simple Cloud